Q&A With Colorado's Local 'Top Chef' Star: Hosea Rosenberg

 What are your Colorado culinary recommendations for visitors?

 The Boulder Farmers Market is a must!
-If you're in Boulder, my favorite restaurants (besides Blackbelly and Santo) are Oak, Basta, Arcana and Locale; and in Denver, I think you can never go wrong with The Source or Denver Central Market for a cool experience with some variety.
+If you're in Boulder, my favorite restaurants (besides Blackbelly and Santo) are Oak and Basta; and in Denver, I think you can never go wrong with The Source or Denver Central Market for a cool experience with some variety.
 As far as restaurants, I really like Mercantile and El Five.
-Recently I went to Bar Fausto and loved the vibe and hospitality, and I was impressed with the menu they were doing with very little equipment and space — they basically have no kitchen.